-In addition to the need to comply with legislation and government policy there are a number of basic principles which can be applied to all categories of work to achieve best value.
-To be fully effective all of the principles need to be applied as a package when procuring a product or a service.
-Each of the principles could be adopted in isolation but in total they provide suppliers the structure within which to identify optimal solutions and the incentives to deliver continuous improvement over long-term periods.
+fully effective all the principles need to be applied as a package when procuring a product or a service.
+Each of the principles could be adopted in isolation, but in total they provide suppliers with the structure within which to identify optimal solutions and the incentives to deliver continual improvement over long-term periods.
 The principles are set out below:

-- early creation of the delivery team; - an integrated and incentivized supply chain;

-- maintaining a competitive and sustainable supply chain; - clear points of responsibility with no unnecessary layers of supervision; - E-procurement; - selection of suppliers on the basis of best value, that is, the optimal combination of quality and price; - fair allocation of risks; - high-quality design; - partnership approach based on long-term relationships; - performance measurement with continual improvement targets. (www.highways.gov.uk/business/932.aspxV [accessed 20 September 2006])
+- early creation of the delivery team; - an integrated and incentivized supply chain; - maintaining a competitive and sustainable supply chain; - clear points of responsibility with no unnecessary layers of supervision; - e-procurement; - selection of suppliers on the basis of best value, i.e. the optimal combination of quality and price; - fair allocation of risks; - high-quality design; - partnership approach based on long-term relationships; - performance measurement with continual improvement targets.